Half dime: 1870-S half dime

 In 1978 a coin collector surprised the coin collecting community with an 1870–S (San Francisco) half dime, believed to have been found in a dealer's box of cheap coins at a coin show.
 According to mint records for 1870, no half dimes had been minted in San Francisco; yet it was a genuine 1870-S half dime.
 At an auction later that same year, the 1870-S half dime sold for $425,000.
 It is believed that another example may exist—along with other denominations minted that year in San Francisco—in the cornerstone of the old San Francisco Mint.
 Later in July, 2004, the discovery coin sold for $661,250 in MS-63 in a Stack's-Bowers auction.

-Canada

-Canada also once used silver coins of five-cent denomination; they were colloquially referred to as "fish scales" because they were very thin (the term "half dime" never having been used in Canada), and were produced until Canada also switched to nickel five-cent pieces in 1922.